 Ming Hsu Chen, Associate Professor of Law

-In this talk, Professor Ming Hsu Chen will elaborate on the concept of pursuing citizenship by drawing on her newly released book, Pursuing Citizenship in the Enforcement Era (Stanford University Press 2020).
-Her talk will include stories based on interviews with 100+ immigrants in Colorado and proposals in light of the contemporary immigration policy context.
+In this talk, Professor Ming Hsu Chen elaborated on the concept of pursuing citizenship by drawing on her newly released book, Pursuing Citizenship in the Enforcement Era (Stanford University Press 2020).
+Her talk included stories based on interviews with 100+ immigrants in Colorado and proposals in light of the contemporary immigration policy context.

 Alexia Brunet Marks, Associate Professor of Law